Violence Against Women Act: New provisions in the Reauthorization of VAWA 2013

 Prior to the 2013 passing of VAWA, Native American women who were the victims of non-Native American assault were not covered by the law.
 The Oliphant v.
-Squamish Indian Tribe case from 1978 was overturned by provisions added to the new VAWA 2013, which also makes it possible for non-Native Americans to be prosecuted in tribal courts for domestic or dating violence perpetrated against Native Americans.
+Suquamish Indian Tribe case from 1978 was overturned by provisions added to the new VAWA 2013, which also makes it possible for non-Native Americans to be prosecuted in tribal courts for domestic or dating violence perpetrated against Native Americans.